boualem-mokeddem/smartgrids-project/README.md

 | No battery storage | Grid balance assumes instantaneous net consumption/production. |
 | Session-only saved grids | Saved grids live in `st.session_state` and are lost on page refresh. |

----

-## Licence

-This project is developed as part of an academic research module on local energy communities and smart grid optimisation.